banijolly/Genepi/README.md

 This README document illustrates the prerequisites and installations steps required to run the pipeline.
 For a detailed description of the steps involved in this protocol along with the commands used, please read the [Analysis Steps](https://github.com/banijolly/Genepi/blob/master/Analysis_Steps.md) document.

-More information about out the lab and our work on COVID-19 can be found at the [lab website](http://vinodscaria.rnabiology.org/).
+More information about the lab and our work on COVID-19 can be found at the [lab website](http://vinodscaria.rnabiology.org/).

 ## Quickstart